stephenh/tessell/docs/forms.md

 Goals
 -----

-* Most form fields should require just 1 line of setup code--simple is easy
+* Most form fields require 1 line of code--simple is easy
 * Custom form fields are still doable--complex is possible
-* Ensure consistent look & feel of all forms in an app
+* Consistent look & feel of all forms in an application
-* Reusable implementation of standard AJAX form UX:
+* Reusable implementation of standard AJAX form UX
-  * Validation of properties as the user touches each field
-  * Validation of all properties when the user hits "Save"
-  * Disabling of "Save"/etc. commands after the initial click
-  * Showing of in-progress spinner while the command is executing (**not done yet**)
-* Enable low-level customization of the form's HTML code to match a mockup's HTML (whether using divs with floats or tables)
+* Low-level customization of the HTML to match a designer's HTML
 * Remain unit testable/MVP-compliant

-The focus is on getting all of the aspects of an AJAX form's UX right and consistent, without having to repeat all of this logic in every presenter in your app.

-Similarly, each form and each form field in an application shouldn't require copy/pasting 4-5 lines of code in the `ui.xml` file per form element.
+The focus is on getting all of the aspects of an AJAX form's UX right and consistent, without having to repeat all of this logic for every page in your app.
+Each form field in an application shouldn't require copy/pasting 4-5 lines of code in the `ui.xml` file per form element.

 Approach
 --------